alerad/privacy-kanas/README.md

 # Privacy Policy

+**Effective Date:** 27/07/24

-## Introduction
+## 1. Introduction

-We value your privacy and are committed to protecting your personal data.
-This privacy policy explains how we collect, use, and share information about you.
+Thank you for using KanaPracticeApp ("we," "our," or "us").
+Your privacy is important to us, and we are committed to protecting it.
+This Privacy Policy explains how we handle your information when you use our product/service.

-## Information We Collect
+## 2. Information We Collect
-- Personal Identification Information (e.g., name, email address)
-- Usage Data (e.g., app usage, crash reports)

-## How We Use Your Information
-- To provide and maintain our app
-- To notify you about changes to our app
-- To provide customer support

-## How We Share Your Information
-- We do not sell, trade, or rent your personal data to others.
-- We may share information with service providers who perform functions on our behalf.
+### Current Data Collection Practices
+As of the effective date of this Privacy Policy, we do not collect any personal data from users of our product/service.
+You can use KanaPracticeApp without providing any personal information.

+### Future Data Collection Practices
+We may update KanaPracticeApp to collect personal data in the future to enhance user experience, improve functionality, or for other purposes.
+Any changes to our data collection practices will be reflected in an updated version of this Privacy Policy.

+## 3. Changes to This Privacy Policy

+We reserve the right to modify this Privacy Policy at any time.
+If we make changes to our data collection practices, we will update this Privacy Policy accordingly and notify you of the changes.
+We will provide notice through our product/service or by other means, such as email, before the changes take effect.
+Your continued use of KanaPracticeApp after the effective date of any changes constitutes your acceptance of the updated Privacy Policy.

-## Contact Us
+## 4. Contact Us

-If you have any questions about this privacy policy, please contact us at [email address].
+If you have any questions or concerns about this Privacy Policy, please contact us at aleradisic@gmail.com